minprog/cs50x-1718-1819/problems/cards/lab/README.md

 Use the following syntax:

     class ClassName(object):

+This includes the keyword `class`, the name of your class, as well as the parent class, which is usually `object`.
 {% endspoiler %}

 The class is not complete yet, so let's do that next.